timothyjellison/red-sox-algos/README.md

 ## Cons

 - 'mascot ferocity' is an entirely subjective value that has no bearing on the performance of a team

-# TO DO:

-- build a task runner than 1) runs each of the algorithms on a game day, 2) compares the algorithms' preditions to the actual results and records their success rate